 Applications will be graded using the Merit Review Process and scored on the criteria specified in Section E.1.
 The Department will designate an Evaluation Committee to grade each application received for this funding opportunity.
 The final score of each Committee member will be calculated and an average of all scores will be the final applicant score.
 Grants will be awarded according to the following process: All applications will be sorted by proposed Workforce Hub location.
 The highest scoring applications in each Workforce Hub location that meet the NOFO requirements will be prioritized for funding.
-Where the concentration of program-eligible participants justifies it, DCEO reserves the right to award grants to multiple applicants in a given area.
-The final grants will be negotiated by the Department based on the applications' alignment with the requirements of this NOFO.
+If none of the applications within an open region are recommended for funding, DCEO will accept and review new applications on a first come/first served basis.
+Where the concentration of program-eligible participants justifies it, DCEO reserves the right to award grants to multiple applications' alignment with the requirements of this NOFO.
 The purpose of negotiations will be to arrive at acceptable grant terms, including budgetary and scope-of-work provisions, at which time the final decision to make a grant award will be made.

 The Merit Based Review process is subject to appeal.
 However, competitive grant appeals are limited to the evaluation process.
 Evaluation scores may not be protested.
 Only the evaluation process is subject to appeal.
 The appeal must be submitted in writing to the Department within 14 calendar days after the date that the grant award notice has been published.
 The written appeal shall include the name and address of the appealing party, the identification of the grant and a statement of reasons for the appeal.
-To file an appeal, applicants must submit the appeal in writing and in accordance with the Merit-Based Application Review Appeals Process listed on the Grant Opportunities page of the DCEO website:
+To file an appeal, applicants must submit the appeal in writing and in accordance with the Merit-Based Application Review Appeals Process listed on the Grant Opportunities page of the DCEO website: https://dceo.illinois.gov/aboutdceo/grantopportunities/meritappreview.html.

-https://dceo.illinois.gov/aboutdceo/grantopportunities/meritappreview.html.